Table of Contents

 - Witch Hazel

-Folliculitis is an infection of the hair follicles that is usually caused by bacteria, especially Staphylococcus bacteria.
-Folliculitis commonly looks like red pimples with a hair in the center of each one.
-These pimples may have pus in them and they often itch or burn.
-Besides bacteria, the condition can also be caused by another type of fungus or yeast.
-Folliculitis often develops when someone damages their hair follicles.
-Shaving or wearing tight clothes that rub the skin can cause irritation to the follicles.
-Sweat, body oils and makeup can also irritate the follicles.
+Folliculitis is an infection of the hair follicles and typically caused by bacteria, especially Staphylococcus bacteria.
+Folliculitis commonly looks like red pimples with a hair in the center of each one; these pimples may have pus in them and they can itch or burn.
+Besides bacteria, the condition can also be caused by fungus and yeast.
+Folliculitis often develops after damaging the hair follicles; even shaving or wearing tight clothes that can rub against the skin can cause irritation to the follicles.
+Sweat, body oils, and makeup can contribute to follicle irritation.

 Acne Keloidalis Nuchae Remedies